Computer Memory Manufacturing

 - NAND flash revenue is forecast to grow 40 percent in 2020 due to shortages persisting from late 2019, with prices expected to decrease 9.4 percent in the second half of 2020 following a 15.7-percent increase in the first half of the year.

 By the numbers

-Module manufacturing consists of printed circuit board assembly (“PCBA”) lines, which typically include screen printers, high speed chip placement machines, reflow ovens, and automated optical inspection (“AOI”) stations.
+Module manufacturing consists of printed circuit board assembly (PCBA) lines, which typically include screen printers, high-speed chip placement machines, re-flow ovens, and automated optical inspection stations.
 PCBA lines are commonly found in U.S. electronics manufacturing.
 The useful life of PCBA equipment is long, with a strong market for legacy equipment in developing countries.